dansileshi/Password-Checker/README.md

 # Password-Checker for
-### Check whether your passowrd has been compromised.
+### Check whether your account has been has been compromised.